-In this paper we propose a methodology for validation of models describing the temporal behavior of complex real-time systems.
-We define an equivalence relation between a model and the corresponding system.
-The equivalence relation is used for assessing the validity and the robustness of such models.
+The contribution of this paper is a methodology for validation of models describing the temporal behavior of complex real-time systems.
+This methodology consists of an equivalence relation and a method for analysing model robustness. to typical changes.

 The outline of this paper is as follows: Section 2 describes related work, in Section 3 we outline potential error sources when constructing a model, in Section 4 we discuss how to compare a timing model with the temporal behavior of the real system and define an equivalence relation between timing models and system implementations, in Section 5 we propose a method for analyzing the robustness of timing models by sensitivity analysis.
 Finally we conclude the paper and give hints on future work in Section 6.